Sample the best drams of Scotland’s premier whisky region on this tour of the Speyside Whisky Trail.

 Whether you're a whisky lover or a whisky learner, you're bound to get a taste for it in the beautiful region of Speyside.

 Home to around 50% of all Scottish whisky distilleries, there's almost too much to see and drink.
-So on this tour, we help you get the most out of the region by taking you to two distinct distilleries.
+So on this whisky tour, we help you get the most out of the region by taking you to a distinct distillery.
 It’s a chance to learn about the incredible history, process, and flavours of Scotland’s national drink.

 Students and seniors over 60